IBM-AR-CARD/API-Documentation/docs/Authentication.md

 mobile) at the same time.
 If additional device is logged in, the oldest token will be automatically invalidated, thus the first device would be automatically logged out.

+The client application should be able to handle the invalid token.
+That's to say, when any request that requires authorization returned `401 Unauthorized`, the app should immediately abandon any further request and perform logout on the device, then prompt the user to log in again.

-Every user specific requests (e.g. log out, update profile, access favourites) would requrie the JWT Token be passed as autorization in the request header.
+Every user specific requests (e.g. logout, update profile, access favourites) would requrie the JWT Token be passed as authorization in the request header.
 With key `Authorization` and value `Bearer <JWT-Token>`, example below.

 !!! example "`Authorization` Header Example"
     ```